A man wearing a suit outside of a office building.

 If I'm going to be laid off, should I reduce or stop making contributions now?

-Financial advisors with BECU Investment Services have in-depth experience working with members facing a job loss.
-We can help you determine your best course of action and are ready to help.
+Financial advisors at BECU Investment Services have in-depth experience working with credit union members facing a job loss.
+We can help you determine your next steps and are ready to help.
 We can:

 • Review your 401(k)/VIP options